joshobinna93/alx-low_level_programming-1/0x00-hello_world/README.md

-runs a C file through the preprocessor. compiles a C file but does not link.
+runs a C file through the preprocessor compiles a C file but does not link.